Back to Blog

 Annual Savings

-The first week The Validator went live, it flagged an anomaly Maria hadn't noticed in her manual process: a carrier had been double-billing fuel surcharges for 3 months.
-Total recovered: $12,400.
+During its first week of operation, The Validator identified an anomaly Maria had overlooked in her manual workflow: a carrier had been double-billing fuel surcharges for three months.
+The total recovered amount was $12,400.

 "

-"I got my weekend back.
-And I actually caught a $12,000 billing error the first week we ran it.
-The app paid for itself before we even got the final invoice from Slickrock."
+"I reclaimed my weekends.
+Beyond that, I identified a $12,000 billing error in the first week.
+The application effectively paid for itself before we even received the final invoice from Slickrock."

 "